Fill in your answers below

-Cost is a simple yet complex concept.
-It has many dimensions and implications attached to it.
 Speaking strictly in economic terms, cost is always associated with Value of Money.
-The cheapest alternative may not always be the best option to choose when entire life of the product is taken into account.
-Therefore, Life cycle costing becomes an important key.
+The cheapest alternative may not always be the best option to choose when the entire life of the product is taken into account.
+Therefore, life cycle costing becomes an important key.

 Life Cycle Cost (LCC) analysis is a means of quantifying the choice of materials for a product or construction, with the aim of selection of the most economic alternative.
-Stainless steel normally comes with a initial higher cost of material, but its longer life due to excellent wear & corrosion resistance features, low requirement of maintenance and recyclability compensate for the higher initial costs and makes it a environment friendly material or ‘Green Material’.
+Stainless steel normally comes with an initially higher cost of material, but its longer life due to excellent wear and corrosion resistance, low requirement of maintenance, and recyclability compensate for the higher initial cost and make it an environment friendly material or ‘Green Material’.

-With advent of new technologies in every stream of engineering and the fast pace of the infrastructural and industrial progress in India, the engineers are faced with more and more daunting challenges in designing and constructing robust structures and machineries that are long lasting and low in maintenance.
-It is necessary that engineers think in terms of the total life cycle costing of their designed structures and not the initial capital cost.
+With the advent of new technology in every stream of engineering and the fast pace of the infrastructural and industrial progress, engineers are faced with daunting challenges in designing and constructing robust structures and machineries that are long lasting and low in maintenance.
+It is therefore necessary that engineers take the total life cycle costing for their designed structures into account.

-Stainless steel by virtue of its special chemical composition is one such value added material of construction that offers long lasting and low maintenance structures.
-A good understanding of Life cycle costing (LCC) is important to make informed choices and create values that will serve for years to come.
+Stainless steel, by virtue of its special chemical composition, is one such value added material for construction that offers long lasting and low maintenance structures.
+A good understanding of life cycle costing (LCC) is important to make informed choices and create values that will serve for years to come.